Umuzi-org/ACN-syllabus/content/k8s/fluxcd/buttons-helmrelease/_index.md

        - <your-domain>
 ```

-remember to add you pullsecret to the cluster
+remember to add your `imagePullSecrets` to the cluster to pull images from the Harbor registry.

 ```
 kubectl -n buttons create secret docker-registry your-regcred --docker-server=https://your.domain.com --docker-username=admin --docker-password=******* --docker-email=your-email@example.com